tpersp/temp/README.md

 sudo systemctl start kiosk.service
 ```

-This will:
+### **What These Commands Do:**
-- Reload systemd to recognize the new service.
+- `daemon-reload` reloads systemd to recognize the new service.
-- Enable it to start on boot.
+- `enable` ensures the service starts automatically on boot.
-- Start it immediately.
+- `start` runs the service immediately.

 ---

 ## **5. Set Auto-Login and Reboot**

-Ensure the Raspberry Pi auto-logs in and reboots:
+We need to configure the Raspberry Pi to automatically log in and run the script on startup:

 ```sh
 sudo raspi-config nonint do_boot_behaviour B2
 sudo reboot
 ```

+### **Why This Step?**
+- `do_boot_behaviour B2` sets the Pi to automatically log into the console session without requiring a manual login.
+- `reboot` applies all changes and starts the kiosk automatically.

-After rebooting, your connected monitor should automatically display the specified website in **Chromium kiosk mode**.
+After rebooting, your monitor should display the specified website in **Chromium kiosk mode**.

 ---